- Angel Stadium of Anaheim

 Dunning allowed just one run on seven hits and no walks while striking out a career-high 12 batters in seven innings Sunday against the Giants.
 He did not factor into the decision.

 Believe it or not, Dunning was actually in line for the loss when his day was done, but the Rangers were able to push the game to extras after scoring in the ninth.
 The only blemish on the day for him was a solo home run allowed to Michael Conforto in the second.
 The 28-year-old had set a career-best with 11 strikeouts Aug.
 2 against the White Sox and turned in yet another masterpiece Sunday.
 He now has three 10-plus strikeout games over his last nine starts after having just one in his first 70 career starts.
 Dunning also became just the eighth pitcher in franchise history to throw at least 12 strikeouts without walking a batter.
 He now holds a 3.10 ERA, 1.14 WHIP and 97:34 K:BB in 127.2 innings and lines up to face the Brewers his next time out....
 See More ...
 See Less

 Rangers' Dane Dunning: Turns in quality start

-Dunning (1-2) allowed five runs on six hits and two walks over 5.2 innings Friday, striking out six and taking a loss against the Red Sox.
+Dunning (8-4) yielded three runs on five hits and three walks over five innings Friday, striking out four and taking a loss in San Diego.

 |Birthplace: Orange Park, FL|